nodro7/angular-mydatepicker/README.md

 ## Functions

 You can can call functions of the directive.
-Define local variable to input field like below:
+Define a local variable to the input field as follows:
 ```html
 <input angular-mydatepicker name="mydate" [(ngModel)]="model"
     [options]="myOptions" #dp="angular-mydatepicker"/>